 The Laptev Sea became almost completely ice free during summertime in the past years.
-Similar conditions in the other Siberian seas (Kara, East Siberian and Chukchi Sea) facilitate ship transport conducted without the support of icebreakers through the Northeast Passage from Europe to eastern Asia.
+Similar conditions in the other Siberian Seas (Kara, East Siberian and Chukchi Sea) facilitate ship transports conducted without support of icebreakers through the Northeast Passage from Europe to the Asian Far East.
 Ice retreat in the Laptev Sea is the consequence of atmospheric and oceanic processes and regional feedback mechanisms acting on the ice cover.
-During summer, local anomalies in sea ice extent are thought to be controlled by synoptic-scale processes (e.g. cyclones) superimposed on the large-scale atmospheric circulation (Bareiss and Görgen, 2005).
-The connection between shifts in the atmospheric circulation and the role of cyclonicity for anomalies in summer sea ice concentration were discussed by Serreze et al. (1993), Serreze (1995), Maslanik et al. (1996) and Maslanik et al. (2000).
-In particular cyclones entering the Laptev Sea from the south-west enhance the northward ice transport and are associated with an inflow of anomalous warm air masses of above-average air temperatures.
+During summer, local anomalies in sea ice extent are thought to be controlled by synoptic-scale processes (e.g. cyclones) superimposed on the large-scale atmospheric circulation (Bareiss and G orgen, 2005).
+The connection between shifts in the atmospheric circulation and the role of cyclonicity for anomalies in summer sea ice concentration were discussed by Serreze et al. (1993); Serreze (1995); Maslanik et al. (1996) and Maslanik et al. (2000).
+In particular cyclones entering the Laptev Sea from the southwest enhance the northward ice transport and are associated with an inflow of anomalous warm air masses of above average air temperatures.
 If ice retreat happens early enough to allow atmospheric warming of this open water (e.g. during years of high export), winds that force ice floes back into this water cause melting.
 The interaction between surface winds and warm sea surface temperatures in areas from which the ice has already retreated were recently investigated by Steele and Ermold (2015).
-During winter, anomalous high temperatures reduce sea ice growth of firstyear ice, resulting in a thinner ice cover at the end of April (Ricker et al., 2017).
+During winter, anomalous high temperatures reduces sea ice growth of first year ice, resulting in a thinner ice cover at the end of April (Ricker et al., 2017).
 In addition, enhanced winter ventilation of the ocean reduces sea ice formation at a rate now comparable to losses from atmospheric thermodynamic forcing (Polyakov et al., 2017).
-Observations carried out in the eastern Eurasian Basin have shown that weakening of the halocline and shoaling of intermediate-depth Atlantic water layer results in heat flux equivalent to 40-54 cm reductions in ice growth in 2013/2014 and 2014/2015.
-The winter preconditioning of the summer sea ice cover has been lately used by Kimura et al. (2013) to develop a summer sea ice outlook
+Observations carried out in the eastern Eurasian Basis have shown that weakening of the halocline and shoaling of intermediate-depth Atlantic Water layer results in heat flux equivalent to 40 - 54 cm reductions in ice growth in 2013/2014 and 2014/2015.
+The winter preconditioning of the summer sea ice cover has been lately used by Kimura et al. (2013) to develop a summer sea ice outlook based on the winter sea ice motion.
+Locally in the Laptev Sea, the major source area of the Transpolar Drift, the recent study of Krumpen et al. (2013) showed a high statistical connection of the late winter (Feb-May) sea ice export through the northern and eastern boundary to the summer sea ice concentration.
+This suggests that years of high ice export in late winter have a thinning effect on the ice cover, which in turn preconditions the occurrence of negative sea ice extent anomalies in summer, and vice versa.